-Honeymooning doesn’t mean you have to break your wallet to celebrate newlywed life.
+Honeymooning doesn’t mean you have to break the bank to celebrate newlywed life.
 A honeymoon is all about you and your partner, not the place, so get creative with some local getaways.
-Depending on where you live you could rent a cozy cabin in the woods, have a staycation on the beach, go on a hiking/camping excursion, or hit up some of your favorite local haunts together.
+Depending on where you live, consider renting a cozy cabin in the woods, having a staycation on the beach, going on a hiking/camping excursion, or hitting up some of your favorite local haunts together.

-Chances are if you’re this far in our wildlife-friendly wedding guide, you’re a fan of wildlife.
-Consider a trip to a national park to see some of our native species in their natural splendor or visit an animal sanctuary or aquarium to learn about and support their conservation work.
-If you decide to camp or hike in any protected areas, be sure to check their website for guidance about how to respect the wilderness and weather warnings before you go.
+Chances are if you’re this far into our Wildlife-Friendly Wedding Guide, you’re a fan of wildlife.
+Consider a trip to a national park to see some native species in their splendor or visit an animal sanctuary or aquarium to learn about and support their conservation work.
+If you decide to camp or hike in any protected areas, be sure to check their website for guidance about how to respect the wilderness before you go.

-Find small-scale boutique hotels, a cute bed and breakfast, or a cozy home to rent in the community you’re staying in.
+While researching your perfect place to stay, look for small-scale local boutique hotels, a cute bed and breakfast, or a cozy home to rent in the community you’re staying in.
 Their impact is usually less than a large chain hotel, and you’ll have more privacy and quiet time during your stay.
+If a larger hotel is more your style, choose one that has earned a certification in Leadership in Energy and Environmental Design (LEED) by the U.S. Green Building Council or other industry awards in sustainability.

-A high-quality small boutique can reduce your travel footprint by as much as 48%.
+A high-quality small boutique can reduce your carbon footprint by as much as 48%.

 CENTER FOR BIOLOGICAL DIVERSITY